Wang Weicheng

-Wang Weicheng (王维成 (Wáng Wéichéng); born 2 September 1991 in Chongqing) is a Chinese football player who plays as midfielder for Chinese club Chongqing Tongliangloong.
+Wang Weicheng (王维成 (Wáng Wéichéng); born 2 September 1991) is a Chinese football player who plays as a central midfielder for Chinese club Chongqing Tongliangloong.

 Club career

 Wang Weicheng started his football career when he was promoted to Chongqing Lifan's first team in the 2010 season.
 On 4 May 2011, he made his senior debut in the first round of 2011 Chinese FA Cup against Beijing Baxy.
 He scored his first goal in the match, which ensured Chongqing's 3–0 home victory.
 Wang made his Super League debut on 6 March 2016, in a 2–1 home win against Guangzhou Evergrande, coming on as a substitute for Fernandinho in the 86th minute.